Trading View

 The full plan ladder

-Four tiers.
-Most European ETF investors top out at Pro.
+Five tiers.
+Most European ETF investors top out at Essential (Pro).
 The higher tiers are for multi-strategy setups and professional workflows.

-Plan Who it fits Key additions vs tier below
+Plan (current name) Also called Who it fits Key additions vs tier below

-Pro Active investors, regular chart users 2 charts/layout, more indicators, more alerts, no ads
+Essential Pro Active investors, regular chart users 2 charts/layout, more alerts, Bar Replay, no ads

 Which plan actually makes sense for you